boooiil/Convert-C-/README.md

 # Convert
-Converts all MKV and AVI files in a root directory to MP4 files using ffmpeg utilizing hardware acceleration if specified.
+Re-encodes all MKV, MP4 and AVI files in a root directory to MKV files using FFmpeg utilizing hardware acceleration if specified.
 Defaults are extremely conservative for bitrate.
+A search string will be used to determine the folder for the output files.

+The conversion process will place files differently based on the search string found in [MediaFile.cpp](/src/program/child/media/MediaFile.cpp).
+This has three cases:
+* The included media are of the same season and series.
+> The media will be placed in a folder such as: `{CWD}/{Series Name} Season {Season Number}/`.
+The resulting filename will be: `{Series Name} - s##e##.mkv` with a fill path of `{CWD}/{Series Name} Season {Season Number}/{Series Name} - s##e##.mkv`.
+* The included media are of mixed seasons and or series.
+> The media will be placed in a different folder based on its matched series and season.
+This can be impacted by mixed case series names.
+For example: `example series` would result in a different folder than `Example Series`.
+This will be resolved in later iterations.
+> This would look something like:
+>
+> Input: `example.series.s01e01.mkv, Example.Series.S01E02.mkv`
+>
+> 1: `{CWD}/example series Season 1/example series - s01e01.mkv`
+>
+> 2: `{CWD}/Example Series Season 1/Example Series - s01e02.mkv`
+* The included media did not match the search string.
+> The media will be placed in a folder named `converted` with the original file name intact.
+>
+> Input: `some.unknown.file.name.mkv`
+>
+> Output: `{CWD}/converted/some.unknown.file.name.mkv`

+## Usage
 ```
-Usage [win]: convert.exe [...options]
-Usage [linux]: ./convert [...options]
+./convert [...args]
 ```
 ## Options
 ```
 -a, --amount <number>
-   Amount of media to convert at once.
+   Set the amont of files to convert at once.
+(Default: 1)

+-ac, --audiochannels <num1,num2,...>
+   Specify number of audio channels for each audio stream.
+   (Will default to original channel count if not specified)

+-af, --audioformat <string1,string2,...>
+   Specify the audio codec for each audio stream.
+   (Will default to original codec if not specified)

 -as, --audiostreams <num1,num2,...>
    Specify which audio streams to keep.
 (Default: All)